Who Do You Think You Are?

 Originally broadcast 19th October 2020, Series 17: 2.

-David Walliams discovers more about his paternal great-grandfather John Boorman’s, prolonged and traumatic experiences on the battlefields of the First World War.
+Lucy featured as a battlefield historian, helping David Walliams to discover more about his paternal great-grandfather John Boorman’s, prolonged and traumatic experiences on the battlefields of the First World War.

 History From Home